-There are no adequate and well-controlled studies in pregnant women.
-The potential risk to the fetus is unknown.
-Reports in the scientific literature have described transplacental passage of filgrastim products in pregnant women when administered ≤ 30 hours prior to preterm delivery (≤ 30 weeks gestation).
-ZARXIO should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate and well-controlled clinical studies in pregnant women, therefore the potential risk to the fetus with the use of filgrastim products is unknown.
+Reports in the scientific literature have described transplacental passage of filgrastim in pregnant women when administered \leq 30 hours prior to preterm delivery (\leq 30 weeks gestation).
+In animal reproduction studies, effects of filgrastim on prenatal development have been studied in rats and rabbits.
+No malformations were observed in either species.
+No maternal or fetal effects were observed in pregnant rats at doses up to 58 times the human doses.
+Filgrastim been shown to have adverse effects in pregnant rabbits at doses 2 to 10 times higher than the human doses (see Data).